 Examples of CEMS Rapid Mapping Activation in Greece.

-Image retrieved by Laura Bettili's presentation and the Copernicus Emergency Management Service
+Image retrieved by Laura Bettili's presentation and the Copernicus Emergency Mangement Service

-The Risk and Recovery Mapping supports prevention, preparedness, mitigation and activities and it is recovery thus operational only during working hours.
-It provides maps built integrating several EO data with information on exposure, vulnerability, and resilience for all type of hazards, and in post-disaster phases they can add impact assessment analysis.
-On May 18th, 2022, this service has been activated for Multi-risk analysis for Delphi and Ancient Olympia archaeological sites to produce hazard, exposure, vulnerability and geo-data risk and maps to prepare evacuation plans.
+The Risk and Recovery Mapping supports prevention, preparedness, mitigation and recovery activities and it is thus operational only during working hours.
+It provides maps built integrating several EO data with information on exposure, vulnerability, and resilience for all types of hazards, and in post-disaster phases they can add impact assessment analysis.
+On May 18th, 2022, this service has been activated for Multi-risk analysis of the Ancient Delphi and Olympia archaeological sites to produce hazard, exposure, vulnerability and geo-data risk and maps to prepare evacuation plans.

 "Copernicus programme sensitively contributes to the overall economy, stimulate entrepreneurship, increase revenues and create specialized jobs."
 Stelios Bollanos, Co-founder & Director of Planetek Hellas.